-The landscape is rich in cultural heritage, including engineered wetlands and channels used to hold and harvest eels – the oldest known record of aquaculture in the world.
-Budj Bim Connections aims to improve the condition of native vegetation, increase connectivity of aquatic habitats and foster sharing and integration of aboriginal knowledge.
+The landscape is rich in cultural heritage, including engineered wetlands and channels used to hold and harvest eels – one of the oldest known record of aquaculture in the world.
+The significance of the site has been internationally recognised as a UNESCO World Heritage place.

 Project works will enhance recreational opportunities along the waterway and benefit rare and threatened species such as Australasian bittern, growling grass frog, Yarra pygmy perch and Glenelg spiny crayfish.

-Waterway managers: Glenelg Hopkins CMA.
+Waterway managers: Glenelg Hopkins CMA